 - Set limits and rules with clear instructions.
 Moreover, enforce reasonable consequences for breaking these limits.
 Such rules should be set and discussed at a time when the teen and parents are calm, rather than during a difficult interaction.

 - Avoid power struggles and authoritarian directions.
 Focus on minimizing struggle, drama, and conflict, so you can come to a resolution together.
 Furthermore, avoid statements such as “You have to …,” “You must …,” “You need to do this, or else,” which catalyze the counterwill instinct and increase a teen’s resistance.

 - Recognize and praise a teenager’s positive behaviors.
 Moreover, be as specific as possible.
 For example, “Thank you for getting home on time.
 I really appreciate how trustworthy you are.”

-- Peer Group Therapy: By working within a peer group and being part of a greater community, teenagers learn how to develop better social and interpersonal skills.
-For example, in Adventure Therapy, teens work together to navigate challenges.
+- Peer Group Therapy: By working within a peer group and being part of a greater community, teenagers develop interpersonal skills and authentic connections.